Total Price: $

 Trace Taper 140mm 15mm Black

-The Ripley 29 uses similar molding technology to the Mojo SL-R. We start by molding a sacrificial mandrel in exactly the shape that we want the inside of the frame to be.
-That becomes the 3D template for the bladder that holds all the carbon preform before it's laid into the mold.
-This allows the lay-up to be done in one piece, with no joints anywhere.
-The result is a more precise lay-up that eliminates the need for additional foam or filler to mold the complex shapes.
+The Ripley begins by molding a sacrificial mandrel in exactly the shape that we want the inside of the frame to be.
+That becomes the 3D template for the carbon so that everything can be precisely placed for a more consistent layup with no joints anywhere.
 What that means for you is a lighter and stronger frame, critical factors in hitting our targets for weight and stiffness.

-Another new technology we are introducing in the Ripley is found in the clevis and the swingarm uprights.
+Another new technology we introduced in the original Ripley can be found in the clevis and the swingarm uprights.
 We are using very lightweight syntactic foam glass microsphere cores in these locations.
 They add strength and rigidity at a very low weight in areas where you can’t remove the core from the hollow carbon parts.
 The new micro balloon cores are roughly half the weight of typical foam cores.

-We like the tapered headset found on the Mojo HD and Mojo SL-R, so we're using it on the Ripley 29 as well.
+We like the tapered headset we've been using for a number of years now.
 It helps build a bike that is light and very stiff.
 The 1.5" lower portion of the steerer provides an exceptionally rigid front-end platform.
 Combined with the through-axle fork, you'll be amazed at the precision steering feedback you get, particularly when pushing hard.

 You may use several different Cane Creek headsets or the Chris King InSet 3 headset.

-The swingarm mounted front derailleur is always in the right place in relation to the chain and chainrings so front shifting is more consistent throughout the travel.
+The new Shimano side swing front derailleur moves all the pivots and cable anchors forward away from the tire and the cable path off of the seat tube.
+This allowed us to rework the right upright to give more tire clearance.
+A swingarm mounted front derailleur is always in the right place in relation to the chain and chainrings so front shifting is more consistent throughout the travel.

-This mounting system provides increased compatibility with 2x10 drivetrains and less chain slap since the chainstay can be located further from the chain.
+This mounting system also reduces chain slap since the chainstay can be located further from the chain.
 Also since the derailleur is moving with the chain there will be no chain rub at the extreme ends of the travel, particularly problematic with lower chainstay bikes and the smaller chainrings found on many 29ers.

 During the same time we were riding other 29ers and realized how we were spoiled by the 140mm of front and rear travel found on the Mojo.
 The big wheels certainly help mitigate the shorter travel, but 100mm forks to us felt like we were going back in time (not in a good way).
 We're were sure a 100mm bike would make a World Cup fire road racer happy but it wouldn't make us happy.
 Back to Dave.
 Can you make the eccentric bike have 120mm of travel and still be just as efficient?
 No problem he said, so we both got to work.